 Exit REGEDIT and restart the computer.

-Now check for a few time when Updates a released and see if it works for you.
+Now check for a few times when Updates a released and see if it works for you.

-If you do not like the changes, you can always reverse the or go back to the create system restore point.
+If you do not like the changes, you can always reverse them or go back to the create system restore point.

 Let us know if this works for you.